eigr/spawn-java-std-sdk/README.md

 ```

 Side effects such as broadcast are not part of the response flow to the caller.
-They are request-asynchronous events that are emitted after the Actor's state has been saved in memory.
+They are request-asynchronous events that
+are emitted after the Actor's state has been saved in memory.

 ### Forward

 Actors can route some actions to other actors as part of their response.
-For example, sometimes you may want another Actor to be responsible for processing a message that another Actor has received.
-We call this forwarding and it occurs when we want to forward the input argument of a request that a specific Actor has received to the input of an action in another Actor.
+For example, sometimes you may want another
+Actor to be responsible for processing a message that another Actor has received.
+We call this forwarding,
+and it occurs when we want to forward the input argument of a request that a specific Actor has received to the input of
+an action in another Actor.

 See an example: